GoogleCloudDataproc/bdutil/platforms/hdp/README.md

 ### SSH

 * You'll have immediate SSH access with: `./bdutil shell`
-* Or update your SSH config with: `gcloud compute-config-ssh`
+* Or update your SSH config with: `gcloud compute config-ssh`

 #### Access Ambari & other services